AlexDStew1209/ProjectProposalA3/README.md

-# Project Proposal 1: Minesweeper!
+# Street Kerfuffle!!
-desription of the project: Minesweeper Game.
-16x16 grid, with 40 mines.
-Will use mouse to select squares and flag a square if there is a mine in that square.
-Mines are laid out randomly.
+desription of the project: 1v1 pvp fighting game with special abilities and attacks.
+Will use keyboard one player will use wasd and one will use arrowkeys.
+A gravity function will pull players to the platforms.
+Goals is to push the other player of, or to remove all of their health through attacks.
 Group Members: Alex Stewart, Jasper Mowdood, Stuart Pahnke

-## GUI Mockup #1 (Start screen)
+## Image #1 (Start screen)

 ![start Screen](https://github.com/AlexDStew1209/ProjectProposalA3/blob/main/images/explosion%20(1).png?raw=true)

-## GUI Mockup #2 (Gameplay)
+## Image #2 (Gameplay)

 ![Gameplay](https://github.com/AlexDStew1209/ProjectProposalA3/blob/main/images/GuiMockup2.png?raw=true)

-## GUI Mockup #3 (End of Game)
+## Image #3 (End of Game)

 ![End of Game](https://github.com/AlexDStew1209/ProjectProposalA3/blob/main/images/GUIMockup2.jpg?raw=true)